-To improve outcomes among women from BAME and disadvantaged groups the LTP aims for 75% of women from BAME communities and a similar percentage of women from the most deprived groups to receive continuity of care from their midwife throughout pregnancy, labour and the postnatal period by 2024.
+To improve outcomes among women from Black, Asian and minority ethnic and disadvantaged (BAME) groups the LTP aims for 75% of women from these communities and a similar percentage of women from the most deprived groups to receive continuity of care from their midwife throughout pregnancy, labour and the postnatal period by 2024.

 Perinatal mental health care in the Long Term Plan

-Despite these aims set out in the Long Term Plan, we do not know how effective the continuity model of care is for these groups of women.3 In addition, there is a limited understanding of the care pathways and contextual factors surrounding severe maternal morbidity and mortality among women with serious mental illnesses.
+Despite these aims set out in the Long Term Plan, we do not know how effective different models of care are for these groups of women.
+In addition, there is a limited understanding of the care pathways and contextual factors surrounding severe maternal morbidity and mortality among women with serious mental illnesses.

 Aims of our research

 The overarching aim of our research is to have a positive impact on women and families in the local community by increasing the detection, monitoring and healthcare management of women at risk of severe morbidity and mortality during the perinatal period.

 In line with national priorities and the NHS LTP, we aim to: